jimon/stm32f4_barebone_environment/README.md

 If you come from PC software development - stm32 build environments will look bulky, clumsy and awkward to you (for example arm keil).
 On other hand makefiles are so 90-x.
 So this small project tries to create the simplest possible environment based on more modern trends of building software.

+This env is based on [https://github.com/carrotIndustries/stm32-template ](https://github.com/carrotIndustries/stm32-template ) but it doesn't require epm or openocd to build project.

 ### Prerequirements

 - gcc arm embedded (download and unpack somewhere, will be easier if you add it to PATH)